cypress-io/cypress/README.md

 ## Visual testing

 You can use any Cypress [Visual Testing plugin](https://on.cypress.io/plugins#visual-testing) to perform [visual testing](https://on.cypress.io/visual-testing) from the component tests.
-This repo uses [Percy.io](https://percy.io) visual diffing service as a GitHub pull request check, see [visual-testing](examples/visual-testing) example.
+This repo has several example projects, see [visual-testing-with-percy](examples/visual-testing-with-percy) and [visual-testing-with-happo](examples/visual-testing-with-happo)

 ## Common problems